High School Parent/Student Handbook

 Students who have prior knowledge of illegal activities related to the safety of staff or students are expected to report this activity to administration immediately.

-Misconduct Prior to Enrollment - An otherwise eligible resident may be suspended or expelled for an act of misconduct committed while the student was (a) a resident of another district, (b) enrolled in another school, (c) outside of school hours, or (d) off school premises if the misconduct would have constituted a sufficient basis for suspension or expulsion had it occurred while the student was enrolled in the district.
+if the misconduct would have constituted a sufficient basis for suspension or expulsion had it occurred while the student was enrolled in the district.

-- Provided with specific oral or written examples of misbehavior.
+• provided with specific oral or written examples of misbehavior;

 Expectations and Consequences

-Each student shall be expected to:
+Each student is expected to:

-- abide by national, State, and local laws as well as the rules of the school;
+• abide by national, state, and local laws, as well as the rules of the school;

-- respect the civil rights of others;
+• respect the civil rights of others;

-- be prompt to school and attentive in class;
+• be prompt to school and attentive in class;

-- complete assigned tasks on time and as directed;
+• complete assigned tasks on time and as directed;

 Student Discipline Code